Macronair/TheMillionaireGame/README.md

 You can download one of the releases:
 [here](https://github.com/Maerciez/TheMillionaireGame/releases)
 !

+## Some other useful guides
+- Setting up and using a networked SQL Server.
+- Back-up and restore questions.
+- Migrating questions to other database.
+- Writing questions in Excel/CSV + bulk import in application.
+- Using Fastest Finger First

 ## Other versions / forks.
 When I was inactive for a while, I noticed on Github that forks were created from this repository.